1995parham-teaching/go-lecture/README.md

 # Go101
-> In the memory of our friends who are not among us right now

 ## Introduction

-This repository contains sample codes and slides (see `gh-pages`) for introducing people to Go.
+This repository contains sample codes for introducing people to Go.
-There is no assumption about the audience background but its good to have C background to learning Go.
+C background is **required** for learning Go.

 ## Outline